 Outcomes of hydrocephalus can vary.
 If hydrocephalus is diagnosed early and treated quickly, long-term problems can be avoided.
 The severity of the effects of hydrocephalus depend on several factors:

 - The cause of the hydrocephalus

 If left untreated, hydrocephalus can cause a compressed brain stem, which can stop a baby’s breathing and/or heartbeat.
 Hydrocephalus can also cause cerebellum compression, which may lead to problems with swallowing, speaking, and breathing, or it can cause cerebral palsy in fetuses or infants.

 Legal Help for Hydrocephalus and Birth Injuries

-If your child has developmental delays due to a birth injury like hydrocephalus, call the law offices of Reiter & Walsh ABC Law Centers for a free consultation.
+If your child has a condition such as a seizure disorder, cerebral palsy, or developmental delays due to a birth injury like hydrocephalus, call the law offices of Reiter & Walsh ABC Law Centers for a free consultation.
 We focus solely on birth injury – unlike other firms that say they take on birth injury cases, but amid caseloads of dog bites, medical device malfunctions, and car accidents.

 Free Case Review | Available 24/7 | No Fee Until We Win

 - Fishman MA.
 Hydrocephalus.
 In: Neurological pathophysiology, Eliasson SG, Prensky AL, Hardin WB (Eds), Oxford, New York 1978.

 - Carey CM, Tullous MW, Walker ML.
 Hydrocephalus: Etiology, Pathologic Effects, Diagnosis, and Natural History.
 In: Pediatric Neurosurgery, 3 ed, Cheek WR (Ed), WB Saunders Company, Philadelphia 1994.